Norman Brearley: Post-war

 Following the end of hostilities, Brearley bought two Avro 504 aircraft (plus a spare engine), which he had shipped to Australia.
 In 1921, he founded Western Australian Airways Ltd., based at Geraldton.
 In the same year, he was issued with Australia's first civil pilot's licence, under the 1921 Air Navigation Regulations.
 His licence was numbered as licence No. 2, but there was no licence No. 1 at the time: a licence of that number was not issued until 1930, when it was presented to Amy Johnson in honour of her record flight from London to Australia.

 In 1927, Brearley opened the Perth Flying School at Maylands.
 He retired from commercial aviation in 1936 when he merged his airline with Australian National Airways.

 Later life

 Brearley later served with the Royal Australian Air Force during World War II, commanding No. 4 Service Flying Training School at Geraldton from October 1942 to March 1944.

 Brearley was knighted in 1971.
 He died on 9 June 1989.

 Personal life

-Brearley married Violet Claremont Stubbs at Christ Church, Claremont on 5 July 1917, when he was recovering from his injuries.
+Brearley married Violet Claremont Stubbs, the daughter of Sydney Stubbs, at Christ Church, Claremont on 5 July 1917, when he was recovering from his injuries.
 She died in 1982, aged 85.
 The couple had a son and a daughter.